 - Quadrangular space syndrome Compression of the axillary nerve within the quadrangular space in overhead athletes Muscle hypertrophy or paralabral cysts are the causes

 The usual presentation is not acute often masked by other injuries.
-A motor and sensory examination in acute situation is not certain too as the presence of pain/deformity would affect movements and ability to judge sensory examination input.
+A motor and sensory examination in the acute situation are not certain too as the presence of pain/deformity would affect movements and ability to judge sensory examination input.

 The patient presents a duration after the injury, often when another injury has been taken care of, generally after 2-4 weeks.